MNeMoNiCuZ/whisper-karaoke/README.md

 CUDA 12.4 has been tested and runs fine.

+> [!CAUTION]
+> I had big problems getting the cuDNN / cuBLAS to set up properly on Windows.
+The latest version that comes with an installer is not supported by faster-whisper, so this didn't work for me.
+>
+> I ended up downloading this version: [https://github.com/Purfview/whisper-standalone-win/releases/tag/libs](https://github.com/Purfview/whisper-standalone-win/releases/tag/libs).
+The files can either be placed in `C:\Windows\System32\`, or in the same directory as the sythen script are in.
+Just unpack the 4 .dll-files and put them there and it should work.

 ## Installation
 ### Automatic installation
 Run `setup.bat` to create a virtual environment and install the requirements.